-Now, remember them and form the right expectations on what you can get out of your Internet.
+With that, let’s set the right expectations on what you can get out of your QoS-enabled Internet.

 Setting the right expectations with QoS

 For QoS to be effective, your Internet has to be at least fast enough, or better yet, faster than what’s needed by the prioritized party.
 So, say, if your application needs 25Mbps of download speed and your broadband caps at 20Mbps, well, no QoS can help you in this case.

 I picked 25Mbps for a reason.
 That’s the download speed required for streaming 4K content on one device, from Netflix or any other service.

 So if you’re suffering from buffering and wait time while streaming over a modest Internet connection, don’t immediately blame your Wi-Fi for it — they are two different things.

 Also, QoS can not improve the quality of your Internet connection.
 For example, if your broadband has high latency (lag), which is terrible for real-time communication, QoS won’t improve that.
-All it can do is give a particular application, service, or client within your network the best possible experience given what you have.
+All it can do is give a particular application, service, or client within your network the best possible experience within what you have.